Money I have invested (financial services and advice)

 Information on the Financial Advisers Register

-If you are concerned about the information provided by an Australian financial services (AFS) licensee on the Financial Advisers Register, see Report inaccurate information on the Financial Advisers Register.
+If you are concerned about the information provided by an Australian financial services (AFS) licensee on the Financial Advisers Register, see how to report inaccurate information on the Financial Advisers Register.

 If you want to correct inaccurate information about financial advisers on the Register, see Maintain (update) or correct a financial advisers details.